 In surgical error cases, it is important to consult with a qualified medical malpractice attorney, because these cases can be complex.
-They often require an expert overview of the events which occurred before, during and after the surgical procedure.
-They also often depend on the testimony of a surgeon from the same area of expertise.
+They often require a critical overview of the events which occurred before, during and after the surgical procedure.
+They also often depend on the testimony of a surgeon from the same area of practice.

-Malpractice attorneys have a network of medical experts they can consult and they have both the trial and negotiating experience to pursue these claims.
+Malpractice attorneys have a network of medical professionals they can consult and they have both the trial and negotiating experience to pursue these claims.